 Halls of residence

-I'm an English for Academic Studies student and require accommodation
+I'm a Pre-sessional English student and require accommodation

 I'm a Summer Pre-sessional or Extended Masters student and require accommodation

-Summer Pre-sessional and Extended Masters students can apply to stay in university accommodation (if available) on one of our campuses for both the English language programme and the degree course.
-Please indicate your preference when you apply for your English language programme.
+Summer Pre-sessional and Extended Masters students can apply to stay in university accommodation (if available) on one of our campuses for the duration of your study.
+Please indicate your preference when you apply for your course at CAELD.
 There’s no need to apply for accommodation separately for both courses.